sanskrit/learnsanskrit.org/content/guide/compounds/the-compound-system.md

 }

-This compound has two interpretations:
+Here, the compound {s dRDha-vrataH} has two interpretations:

 {ul
     {li Rama, who is a firm vow, goes. ({s tatpuruSa})}
-    {li Rama, who is a person of firm vows, goes. ({s bahuvrIhi})}
+    {li Rama, who is firm-vowed, goes. ({s bahuvrIhi})}
 }

 But only the {s bahuvrIhi} option makes sense here.

+{aside

+{h The {s bahuvrIhi} in older Sanskrit}

+In older Sanskrit, the {s bahuvrIhi} and the {s tatpuruSa} have different accent patterns, so they are much easier to tell apart.
+Sadly, these accent patterns are not made clear in later Sanskrit.

+}